benii99/data-vis-project/README.md

 ## Project Overview

-This application provides an interactive platform to explore the Global Data Lab Subnational HDI dataset, enabling users to visualize development patterns and identify which components (Health, Education, or Income) are limiting factors for different subnational regions worldwide.
+This Streamlit application visualizes the Global Data Lab Subnational Human Development Index dataset, focusing on identifying which of the three HDI components (Health, Education, or Income) acts as the bottleneck in each country and region for any given year.

 ### Core Objectives

-- Visualize subnational HDI data on an interactive world map
+- Visualize subnational HDI bottlenecks on an interactive world map
-- Identify bottlenecking components for each region
+- Display variance in HDI components to identify development constraints
-- Track evolution of HDI components over time
+- Enable hierarchical exploration from global to country to regional level
-- Compare effect of subnational regions with whole-country HDI values
+- Show temporal evolution of bottlenecks through synchronized time series visualization

 ## Dataset